flamendless/CodeNect-VPS/src/core/markdown/doc_var_size.md

 u8R"====(# VARIABLE SIZE
 ## EXPLANATION
-Variable size error is a special error implemented by CodeNect.
-This occurs during transpilation stage when a *NodeVariable* that is *not* of type *string* is connected to a *NodeSize* In programming languages, the size of a variable depends on the data type of the variable but they are measured in bytes which is not beginner-friendly (though understanding this fundamental concept is important!). *NodeVariable* of type *string* however, can be connected to a *NodeSize* because usually, programmers want to determine at runtime the length of a string.
+*Variable size error* is a special error implemented by CodeNect.
+This occurs during transpilation stage when a *Variable Node* that is *not* of type *string* is connected to a *Size Node* In programming languages, the size of a variable depends on the data type of the variable but they are measured in bytes which is not beginner-friendly (though understanding this fundamental concept is important!). *Variable Node* of type *string* however, can be connected to a *Size Node* because usually, programmers want to determine at runtime the length of a string.
 A length of a string is its number of characters.
 ## SAMPLE CODE
 Here is a *pseudo-code* example: